gaysianthirdspace/g3s-site/content/about.md

 - Ethan set up the infrastructure and design and oversees website maintenance.
 - Fish developed website content and style.
-- Andrew and Thompson created graphics used on the website and provided valuable feedback.
+- Andrew created graphics used on the website.
+- Alvin, Thompson, and other members of our community provided valuable feedback.